rocky-linux/documentation/docs/books/learning_ansible/01-basic.md

 $ sudo visudo
 ```

-Our goal here is to comment out the default, and uncomment the NOPASSWD option so that these lines looks like this when we are done:
+Our goal here is to comment out the default, and uncomment the NOPASSWD option so that these lines look like this when we are done:

 ```
 ## Allows people in group wheel to run all commands